semaphoreci/semaphore/docs/docs/reference/deployment-target-yaml.md

 ### match_mode {#match-mode-in-object-rules}

 Determines what type of matching is used in pattern matching the object rule.
-This property is used in conjuction with [`type`](#type-in-object-rules).
+This property is used in conjunction with [`type`](#type-in-object-rules).

 The possible values for this property are: